 path

-Configure RStudio
+Configure Workbench

 Test the rstudio-session